Moaxad/agentic_scraper/README.md

 - Check existing ScrapeStorm tasks for your request.
 - If no suitable task exists, ask an AI (deepseek + Groq) to suggest URLs and fields.
 - Automatically create new tasks via the ScrapeStorm API.
-- Let ScrapeStorm handle scraping, pagination, deduplication, and saving data to MySQL.
+- It automates handling scraping, pagination, deduplication, and saving data to MySQL (or any preferred RDBMS).